Reza Shah: Parliament and ministers

 Parliamentary elections during the Shah's reign were not democratic.
 The general practice was to "draw up, with the help of the police chief, a list of parliamentary candidates for the interior minister.
 The interior minister then passed the same names onto the provincial governor-general. ... [who] handed down the list to the supervisory electoral councils that were packed by the Interior Ministry to oversee the ballots.
 Parliament ceased to be a meaningful institution, and instead became a decorative garb covering the nakedness of military rule."

 Reza Shah discredited and eliminated a number of his ministers.
 His minister of Imperial Court, Abdolhossein Teymourtash, was accused and convicted of corruption, bribery, misuse of foreign currency regulations, and plans to overthrow the Shah.
 He was removed as the minister of court in 1932 and died under suspicious circumstances while in prison in September 1933.
 The minister of finance, Prince Firouz Nosrat-ed-Dowleh III, who played an important role in the first three years of his reign, was convicted on similar charges in May 1930, and also died in prison, in January 1938.
 Ali-Akbar Davar, his minister of justice, was suspected of similar charges and committed suicide in February 1937.
 The elimination of these ministers "deprived" Iran "of her most dynamic figures ... and the burden of government fell heavily on Reza Shah" according to historian Cyrus Ghani.

+Mirza Ali Asghar Khan Hekmat funded the construction of key cultural and educational sites in Iran, including the University of Tehran, the Ancient Iran Museum (later the Iran National Museum), and the tombs of Ferdowsi, Hafez, and Saadi.
+His account of building the university and the medical school's first dissection hall reveals the cultural challenges faced during Iran's modernization.
+In a 1934 ministerial meeting, Hekmat pointed out that Tehran lacked a university.
+Reza Shah immediately tasked Hekmat with establishing one, allocating a budget of 250,000 Toman.
+Before, Shah had ordered ten students annually to study in Europe and the United States.
+Reza Shah advised against sending more students abroad, suggesting the establishment of a university in Tehran instead.
+From 1937, the University of Tehran admitted both men and women to study law, medicine, pharmacology, and literature.

+Ali Asghar Hekmat enlisted Godard to design the University of Tehran, using the 200,000-square-meter Jalaliyah Garden for the project.
+In 1935, the Ebne Sina Medical School opened first, adorned with calligraphy from Nezami's poems praising knowledge.
+Despite strong opposition from conservative clerics who opposed the dissection hall, efforts by figures like Hekmat ensured the school's opening.
+Dr. Bakhtiar, a surgeon and deputy, had to discreetly visit hospitals, retrieve corpses, load them into his car, and transport them to the dissection hall.